brorarangers/brorarangers.github.io/_reports/2017/2018-02-24-turriff-home-cup-report.md

 season: 2017
 match-date: 24-02-2018
 headline:
-description: Brora Rangers leave Grant Street Park with another League defeat.
+description: A Paul Brindle double guided Brora Rangers into the quarter-finals of the Breedon Highland League Cup
 image: yes
 quote:
 team: